opnsense/docs/source/manual/opnsense_tools.rst

 ==============
 OPNsense Tools
 ==============

-The OPNsense project offers a bunch of tools to instantly patch the system, revert a package to a previous (older version) state or revert the whole kernel.
+The OPNsense project offers a number of tools to instantly patch the system, revert a package to a previous (older version) state or revert the whole kernel.

 ---------------